 PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, over $1m in exclusive freerolls every year and the most free poker content available on the Web.

 10 Basic Pot-Limit Omaha Tips for Beginners: Key Advice

 When you first start out in Pot-Limit Omaha, a few simple tips can go a very long way toward keeping your bankroll in the black while you learn the game.

-Stick to the ten basic pot limit omaha tips below and you'll be well ahead of the masses.
+Stick to the 10 basic Pot-Limit Omaha tips below, though, and you'll be well ahead of the masses.

 - Be very selective with your starting hands.
 Nothing is more important than choosing the correct starting hand for a certain situation.